-Before I discuss whether tissues are recyclable or not, let me share with you more information about Waster.
+Before we go further with the blog and determine whether tissues are recyclable or not, let me share with you more information about Waster.

 Click on the blue button to learn more.

-As I am writing this, I am currently experiencing a cold.
-I experience this most of the time due to my allergies (screw you, allergic rhinitis!).
+At the time of writing this, endless sneezes, a persistent runny nose and watery eyes make my day miserable.
+I experience these most of the time due to my recurring allergies (screw you, allergic rhinitis!).
 The ungodly amount of tissues near my workplace is definitely not a sight to see.
 So, what am I going to do with all of these then?
 Can I throw them in my recycling bin?

 After arguing, debating, and discussing whether tissues are recyclable or not, what can be done to live more sustainably?
-Obviously, if you are an environmentalist dedicated to saving the Earth, the first thing you should do is to give up using toilet paper.
+Obviously, if you are an environmentalist dedicated to saving the Earth, the first thing you should do is give up using toilet paper.
 There are many alternatives we can use instead of tissue rolls.
-Here are some alternatives (based both from personal experience and a little bit of researching):
+Here are some alternatives (based both on personal experience and a little bit of research):

-- Buy and use recycled tissues – if you cannot bring yourself to change your toilet paper-using ways, then what I suggest is buying recycled tissue paper, instead.
+- Buy and use recycled tissues.
+If you cannot bring yourself to change your toilet paper-using ways, then what I suggest is buying recycled tissue paper, instead.
 You can use this instead to help the environment while still using toilet paper.
 But, there are a few downsides to using recycled toilet paper you must know first.
-Just a reminder: rolls of a recycled toilet – or tissue – paper are not made from virgin toilet paper.
+Just a reminder: rolls of recycled toilet – or tissue – paper are not made from virgin toilet paper.
 Instead, they are made up of discarded paper materials like textbook paper and office paper.

 Should you recycle tissue paper?
-If you’re wondering whether or not you should recycle tissues in Australia – or any other parts of the world- the best thing to do is to just throw it into the rubbish bin.
-So, the answer: you should probably not.
+If you’re wondering whether or not you should recycle tissues in Australia – or any other part of the world- the viable thing you can do is throw them into the rubbish bin.
+So, the answer is you should not.

-Additionally, you can and should recycle the cardboard roll found when you use up all the toilet papers.
+Finally, do take note that you can and should recycle the cardboard roll found when you use up all the toilet paper.

 Are you having trouble determining what can go in a commingled bin?
 Then, you should watch this video:

-If you’re looking for recycling bins, check our waste recycling shop and find the best deals in terms of pricing and services.
+If you’re looking for waste or recycling bins, check our waste recycling shop and find the best deals in terms of pricing and services.